maziac/DeZog/design/DeZogProtocol.md

 Notes:
 - This command is only used by the ZX Next, not by the emulators.
 - N is max.
 16383 ((65536-2)/4)
+- long addresses (with bank info) are passed, bank=0: 64k address

 ## CMD_LOOPBACK